cloudonix/java-future-helper/README.md

 # FutureHelper

+FutureHelper is a utility library that with a collection of static library methods to help with asynchronous programming using the Java language Promise API (`CompletableFuture`/`CompletionStage`) and Vert.x asynchronous programming APIs.

+Facilities include:

+* Bridging between Java 8's `CompletableFuture` and Vert.x `AsyncResult` type handlers.
+* Missing workflows for Java 8's `CompletableFuture` .
+* Missing workflows for Vert.x 4 `Promise`.
-FutureHelper is a utility library that contains useful methods that handle Java 8's `CompletableFuture` and to integrate them with Vert.x `AsyncResult` type handlers and Java 8's streams.
-An additional facility of FutureHelper is a simplified timer setup and invocation using Java 8's `Timer` class.
+* Helpers to manage promises (both Java and Vert.x) in Java 8's streams.
+* Simplified timer setup and invocation using Java 8's `Timer` class.

 ## Installation